 Our work around domestic abuse is integrated into residential, community and outreach services.

-Three quarters of the women we work with are affected by domestic abuse.
+Today the incidence of domestic abuse particularly in young people’s relationships is alarmingly high.
+75% of the women we work with are affected by domestic abuse.

 The DiVa project

-Why DiVa?
-The need for this project
+The need for DiVa.

-Persistent abuse affects a mother’s wellbeing, her self-confidence and her self-esteem; it can lead to depression and isolation.
+Persistent abuse affects a mother’s wellbeing, her self-confidence and her self-esteem; it can ultimately lead to depression and isolation.
 On average a woman is assaulted 35 times before her first call to the police.
-Women tend to return to the abuser a number of times believing that things will be different and from our experience leave one abusive relationship only to end up in another, at least initially.
+Women tend to return to the abuser a number of times believing that things will be different and from our experience; they leave one abusive relationship only to end up in another, at least initially.